-This park has a day-use/picnic area with 2 picnic tables and pit toilets.
+This park has a day-use and picnic area with two picnic tables and pit toilets.
 The Horne Lake Regional Park is located adjacent to the provincial park.
-The Regional Park allows access to Horne Lake which provides recreation opportunities for camping, swimming, fishing and picnicking nearby.
+The regional park allows access to Horne Lake which provides recreation opportunities for camping, swimming, fishing and picnicking nearby.

 A short trail takes you from the Visitor Centre across a suspension bridge over the Big Qualicum River and uphill to the cave systems.
-The Phil Whitfield Interpretive Trail leads hikers through lush rainforest past interesting limestone karst/cave geological features with interpretive signage that tell the story of the caves’ origin.
-Disappearing streams, fossils, banded outcroppings and the cave entrances can be seen on a 950m loop that starts and ends at the Visitor Centre.
+The Phil Whitfield Interpretive Trail leads hikers through lush rainforest past interesting limestone karst and cave geological features.
+Interpretive signage tells the story of the caves’ origin.
+Disappearing streams, fossils, banded outcroppings and the cave entrances can be seen on a 950 m loop that starts and ends at the Visitor Centre.

 Please note: the trails and caves are not wheelchair-accessible.
 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.